 cbar.ax.yaxis.get_offset_text().set_fontsize(title_sz) # change exp size

-cbar.ax.yaxis.set_offset_position('left') # setexponent so it is more left
+cbar.ax.yaxis.set_offset_position('left') # set exponent so it is more to the left

 cbar.ax.tick_params(labelsize=label_sz) # set label size of ticks